Mindful-AI-Assistants/.github/README.md

   ## What are Copilots, Bots, and Agents?

   - **Copilots:** A Copilot is an artificial intelligence that assists users in specific tasks, providing real-time suggestions and guidance.
 For example, a Copilot can be designed to help users write code, providing real-time suggestions and corrections.

+ - **Bots:** A Bot is a software programmed to perform automated tasks.